Donna Papangellin, ATC, CSCS, is in her ninth year as the baseball athletic trainer at Rice University.

 From the Fresno Suns, Papangellin moved on to the Texas Rangers organization, starting in class A with the Charlotte Rangers of the Florida State League, and then moving up to AA Tulsa of the Texas League.
 After a stint in the Arizona Fall League in 1994, she joined the San Francisco Giants organization, where she rapidly progressed to the AAA level and eventually was named the Minor League Rehabilitation Coordinator.
 After seven seasons with the Giants, she left the organization, and baseball, to stay closer to family.

-She is married to Doug Henderson, and has two stepdaughters, Jessica & Laura, and a granddaughter, Maya.
+She is married to Doug Henderson, and has two step-daughters, Jessica & Laura.
+Donna and Doug are the proud grandparents of Maya, Liberty, Kaiden and Colby.